jessharrell/madlib-rest/README.md

 ### End Points
 `/puzzles/<puzzle_id>`
-* returns puzzle requested by id as list of pieces.
+* returns name of puzzle and puzzle as list of pieces.
 Each piece containing a type and text.

 ### Functionality Details